sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 ### Using Backward State Space Search

-As above, but using `var planner = new BackwardStateSpaceSearch(heuristic)`, where heuristic is a `Func<State, Goal, float>`.
+As above, but using `var planner = new BackwardStateSpaceSearch(heuristic)`, where heuristic is an `IHeuristic`.
-As mentioned above, ElementDifferenceCount.EstimateCost is useless for this.
+As mentioned above, UnsatisfiedGoalCount is useless for this.
 Either create one specifically for your domain, or wait until I implement some more generic ones (working on a precondition-ignoring greedy set cover at the time of writing).